• head_banner_01

 OCPP 2.0.1 protocol is the latest version of OCPP protocol.
 Compared with OCPP 1.6, OCPP 2.0.1 protocol has made a lot of improvements and optimizations.
 The main contents include:

-Digital Certificates: In OPC 2.0.1, digital certificate-based security mechanisms were introduced to provide hardened device authentication and message integrity protection.
+•Digital Certificates: In OCPP 2.0.1, digital certificate-based security mechanisms were introduced to provide hardened device authentication and message integrity protection.
 This is a significant improvement over OCPP1.6 security mechanisms.

-Data Model: OPC 2.0.1 updates the data model to include support for new device types and features.
+•Data Model: OCPP 2.0.1 updates the data model to include support for new device types and features.

-Device Management: OPC 2.0.1 provides more comprehensive device management functions, including device configuration, troubleshooting, software updates, etc.
+•Device Management: OCPP 2.0.1 provides more comprehensive device management functions, including device configuration, troubleshooting, software updates, etc.

-Component models: OCP 2.0.1 introduces a more flexible component model that can be used to describe more complex charging devices and systems.
-This helps enable more advanced features such as V2G (Vehicle to Grid).
+•Component models(Example: SetVariablesRequest): OCPP 2.0.1 introduces a flexible component model, which replaces the rigid configuration key structure of 1.6J.
+This helps enable more advanced features such as V2X (Vehicle-to-Everything) and V2G (Vehicle to Grid).

 1. Intelligent charging